 For the market multiple methodology, we determined, as of the valuation date, a range of trading multiples for a group of comparable public companies, based on trailing 12 months adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") and adjusted earnings before interest and taxes ("EBIT") and projected future EBITDA and EBIT.
-These multiples were then applied to our actual trailing 12 months adjusted EBITDA and EBIT as of the valuation date.
+These multiples were then applied to our actual trailing 12 months adjusted EBITDA and EBIT and projected EBITDA and EBIT as of the valuation date.
 When selecting comparable companies, consideration was given to industry similarity, their specific products offered, financial data availability and capital structure.